-Skipping Class: Tunisia’s Party System After the Revolution (book manuscript in progress)
+Skipping Class: Tunisia’s Party System After the Revolution

-“Defectors and Dissidents: The Authoritarian Roots of Stability in New Democracies” (working paper available upon request)
+“Defectors and Dissidents: The Authoritarian Roots of Stability in New Democracies”

 In this paper, I examine how the uncertainty of elections in new democracies can produce governments with varying levels of complicity in crimes committed under dictatorship.
 I develop a theory for why some leaders of new democracies are able to command the state and others are not.
 I create a typology for ties to the past and use an original dataset that codes elected leaders during democratic transitions between 1990 and 2010 to test my argument.

-In this project, we use a conjoint experiment embedded in a nationally representative survey conducted immediately after the 2019 elections in Tunisia to understand why some voters support politicians affiliated with the formerly ruling party and to adjudicate between the strength appeal of the appeal of the former regime and that of other candidate qualities.
+In this project, we use a conjoint experiment embedded in a nationally representative survey conducted immediately after the 2019 elections in Tunisia to understand why some voters support politicians affiliated with the formerly ruling party and to adjudicate between the strength of the appeal of the former regime and that of other candidate qualities.